tensorlakeai/indexify/README.md

 # Indexify

-## Stateful Compute Framework for building Data-Intensive Agentic Workflows
+## Compute Framework for building and serving Durable Data-Intensive Agentic Workflow APIs

-Indexify is a compute framework for building data-intensive workflows with agentic state machines.
-It lets you data transformation/extraction and business logic as Python functions and orchestrate data flow between them using graphs.
+Indexify is a compute framework for building durable data-intensive workflows with LLM driven data routing.
+It lets you write data transformation/extraction and business logic as Python functions and orchestrate data flow between them using graphs.
 The workflows are deployed as live API endpoints for seamless integration with existing systems.

 Some of the use-cases that you can use Indexify for -